 https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_network_configuration

-Note: This is just one example configuration, and may be modified to your use case
+Note: This is just one example configuration, and may be modified to your use case.
+It is possible to lose connectivity to the host if getting this wrong, or if a host is rebooted, mid-configuration change.

 In the below nested example we have 4x physical NICs with the below being the default, with comments added for which physical NIC is connected to which network: